dennisdoomen/blog/_posts/2021/2021-10-11-symptoms-testability.md

 ---

-title: 15 flags that your testability practices need maturing
+title: 15 flags that tell you that your testability practices need maturing
 excerpt: "In this fourth post of the series, I'll share some of the (red) flags I might raise while measuring the maturity of testing."

 tags: